Ashwinnbr007/kirana-ai-backend/readme.md

 ### **POST /v1/audio**

 Uploads an audio file to the server.
-Current inplementation saves it directly on the server, the next plan is to use an s3 bucket.
+Depending on configuration, it will either be stored locally under `/uploads` or uploaded directly to an **S3 bucket**.

 #### Request